become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 ### Interested?
 Register now!

-Fulfill the form [here](https://docs.github.com/categories/github-pages-basics/) and the team will come back to you with futher steps.
+Fulfill the form [here](https://en.wikipedia.org/wiki/Land_registration) and the team will come back to you with futher steps.

+### Next session on Twitch

+Join us [Twitch](https://www.twitch.tv/aws) for the next session.